NANP: To Name Or Not To Name

 When authors choose to leave something unnamed, it can have a very powerful effect.
 For instance, in Patrick Rothfuss’ The Name of the Wind, the whole point of the story is how the protagonist is driven to discover the secret names of things, because that is the key to his world’s strongest magic.
 And of course, keeping those names hidden gives the reader a very good reason to keep turning pages!
 Similarly, when JK Rowling made her antagonist so scary that most folks only called him “He Who Must Not Be Named”, it told the reader so much about the characters who defied that taboo by speaking his name out loud.

 As a reader, I like to have some space for imagination in a story, no matter how well-developed and detailed it is.
 So when I write a story, I try to leave a little space for the reader to fill in.
 Humans love naming things…it’s what we do.
 It means something when a writer chooses to withhold a name until an appropriate moment in the story, because in a way, it allows the reader to share in that naming.
 The revelation of a name can be funny, frightening, or cathartic…but it should always be interesting.

 The next guest is Adam Christopher on the 14th January.
 You can find the full (and updated!) schedule in the link up top.

-Posted on January 11, 2013, in Debut Authors Guest Series, Guest Posts and tagged Debut Authors Guest Series, Guest Posts, Jocelyn Koehler, Names, Names A New Perspective, The meaning of Names, The Way Through The Woods.
+Posted on January 11, 2013, in Debut Authors Guest Series, Guest Posts and tagged Debut Authors Guest Series, Guest Posts, Jocelyn Koehler, Names, Names A New Perspective, The meaning of Names.
 Bookmark the permalink.
 1 Comment.